 Hlane has contributed to local communities through cultural Umphakatsi tours where possible.
 Various attempts have been made to develop homestead tours, but the distance is limiting.

 Hlane has been graced by a few events organized by third parties.
 The 3 Reserves MTB Classic has become an annual Lebombo Conservancy event organized by Mbuluzi Game Reserve and other events have moved through Hlane.
-In 2016, Big Game Parks hosted our second #ResolutionRun on Hlane spreading local tourism into the lowveld.
-The event was a great success, so it has moved permanently and we are looking to host a few instameets and other exciting events in future.
+In 2016, Big Game Parks hosted our #ResolutionRun on Hlane spreading local tourism into the lowveld, until 2019, when the introduction of bigger game in the area created concern.
+The event was a great success, but has moved back to Mlilwane for the forseeable future.

 Mlilwane is situated between the major towns of Mbabane and Manzini, therefore easily accessible to many local schools.
-Mlilwane offers heavily subsidized entry fees, provides a guide who jumps on their bus for a tour around the plains and shows Jezebel, video of early conservation efforts in Swaziland.
-Mlilwane sees about 13000 school children and teachers from around Swaziland every year.
+Mlilwane offers heavily subsidized entry fees, provides a guide who jumps on their bus for a tour around the plains and shows Jezebel, video of early conservation efforts in Eswatini.
+Mlilwane sees about 13000 school children and teachers from around Eswatini every year.

 Since the early 1990’s, Mlilwane recognized the value in cultural tourism, negotiating with our Chief to provide tours to her Umphakasti (chief’s homestead) in our neighbouring community.
 The extended benefits that this project creates are often unquantified or taken for granted – including sponsorship programmes created by guests.
 These have recently been expanded to include the Esitjeni Community Walk, and a pilot programme which will train community guides and establish job opportunities within the community.
 Opportunities to develop similar projects alongside Mlilwane North are currently being investigated.